wpdevup/tap-chat/readme.txt

 * Icons from messaging platform brand resources
 * Country flags from Unicode emoji standard
-* Developed with ❤️ by Tapchat Team
+* Developed with love by Tapchat Team

 == Roadmap ==